ivordanielmor/space_invaders/README.md

 merged = merge_scoreboards("assets/csv/scoreboard_day*.csv")
 ```

+### Analytics Integration with JSON
+The analytics system integrates with `highscore.json` to compare historical performance:
+- Uses JSON data as baseline when available
+- Falls back to CSV best scores for missing players
+- Calculates improvement from first recorded game to best performance

 ### Tips

-- Ensure CSVs include 'player' and 'score'.
+- Ensure CSVs include 'player' and 'score' columns
+- Run `run_load_csv.py` before analytics to clean data
+- HTML files can be opened in browsers for formatted viewing
-- For large-scale processing enable logging and consider chunking.
+- For large-scale processing enable logging and consider chunking

 ---